Prakashash18/rpiCameraWithUltrasonicSensor/README.md

 ## About this Project

-This Code uses a Raspberry Pi 4.
+This code is tested on a Raspberry Pi 4.
 It uses an ultrasonic sensor to detect if someone is nearby, takes a photo using the webcam attached and uploads the image to Huawei's ModelArts server using their SDK.

-This model is an Object Detection Model and will return the scores.
+The model is an ExeML Object Detection Model and will return the prediction results.

+The model was trained to detect fast moving objects like PMD's and Bicycles.
+Thus the speaker will provide a feedback to the user.

 <hr>